-At Plumb Memorial Library on Saturday, March 8 and 22; for teens 13-18.
+At Plumb Memorial Library on Saturday, April 5 and 19; for teens 13-18.
 Join Margaret or Sarah every other weekend for fun teen activities!
-Book clubs over a light lunch, crafts, cooking, and other activities are followed by a movie and a potluck dinner.
+All activities are free; drop in with a friend.

 While there may be a red carpet for Joe Meyers, Connecticut Post's movie reviewer, there's no need to dress formally for this fourth annual event celebrating Oscar Night.
 Join the Friends of the Shelton Libraries and your friends and neighbors for this lively and exciting program where we'll try to get the inside scoop (or at least an educated guess) for this year's film industry winners.
 This event is held at the Plumb Memorial Library on Wednesday, February 19 at 6:30PM, in the Reading Room .